-Copyright ©2005, 2006 Avenger Enterprises in association with ComStar Media, LLC.
+Copyright ©2005 Avenger Enterprises.
 All rights reserved.

-Traveller is a trademark of Far Future Enterprises and is used under license. 'd20 System' and the d20 System logo are Trademarks owned by Wizards of the Coast and are used with permission.
+Traveller is a trademark of Far Future Enterprises and is used under license.

+'d20 System' and the d20 System logo are Trademarks owned by Wizards of the Coast and are used with permission.